 Hey there 🌞

 Welcome back to the Science of Travel Blog!
 And if you’re new , welcome!
 I’m so happy you found your way here!
-In this podcast/blog we talk about Earth and the geology of landscapes and travel destinations.
+On this blog we talk about Earth and the geology of landscapes and travel destinations.

 Today, you’re going to find out why Barbados exists.
 You excited?
-I am because this episode has been a long time coming!
+I am because this article has been a long time coming!

 Barbados is a dream destination for many.
 But few know why this tiny island in the Atlantic exists at all and I think only few ever wonder why it exists at all.
 Let me tell you the story of the formation of Barbados.
 And if you ever travel there, remember this magnificent story.

 Barbados is a tiny island in the Atlantic ocean, about 13 °N (of the equator).
 It's considered to be part of the Caribbean and is a dream destination for many, with turquoise waters, white beaches and, thanks to its location within the tropics, a very pleasant climate.

 Just about 100 miles (160 km) to the west are the volcanic islands of the Lesser Antilles, such as Montserrat, St. Lucia, St. Vincent and the Grenadines and Martinique (just to name a few).
 In this article I write about how an island completely made of sedimentary rocks (Barbados) can exist so close to volcanic islands with active volcanoes.